GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 116.
-I love the Lord, because my voice
+Voice Text: CXVI.
+I Love the Lord, because my voyce and prayer

 General Note